tzachbon/mcp-workshop/01-prerequisites/NON-ENGINEER.md

 - On Windows: Run Cursor as Administrator
 - On Linux: You may need `sudo` for some commands

+**npm install fails with 401/403 errors?**
+- Re-run the npm login command from Step 5
+- Make sure you completed the browser SSO login
+- Ask for help in [#tech-artifactory-build](https://autodesk.enterprise.slack.com/archives/C0YDHLUCX) on Slack

 ## Next Step

-Once Node.js is installed, continue to [02-mcp-basics](../02-mcp-basics/NON-ENGINEER.md)
+Once Node.js is installed and npm is authenticated, continue to [02-mcp-basics](../02-mcp-basics/NON-ENGINEER.md)